simoncblyth/opticks/notes/sop/geometry_scanning_to_check_for_bottlenecks.rst

 How scanning works
 -------------------

-The dynamic geometry capabilities of CSGFoundry::Load are used to load the persisted geometry from cache and then selectively copy the geometry to a separate CSGFoundry with selection configured by envvars ELV and EMM that is then uploaded when creating the CSGOptiX geometry.
+The pseudo-dynamic geometry capabilities of CSGFoundry::Load are used to load the persisted geometry from cache and then selectively copy the geometry to a separate CSGFoundry with selection configured by envvars ELV and EMM that is then uploaded when creating the CSGOptiX geometry.

-* ELV controls at the level of LV (logical volume) shapes.
+* ELV envvar controls  at the level of LV (logical volume) shapes.
-* EMM controls at the coarser level of compound solids
+* EMM envvar controls at the coarser level of compound solids

+When scanning each invokation of the rendering executable typically takes around 2 seconds, as the full geometry is loaded from file and then selectively copied and uploaded for each render.

+A faster approach would be to implement real dynamic geometry changing, as opposed to the pseudo-dynamic current approach that relies on repeatedly reloading the geometry from file.
+Real dynamic geometry would be able to read from file once only and then clear the GPU geometry and remake it from within the same process.
+Although faster scanning would be useful it is not currentlt a priority.

 Scanning Scripts